Indian farmers to scale up protests as Rihanna weighs in

 Rakesh Singh Vidhuri, a farmer from the neighbouring state of Punjab, the epicentre of the protests, who attended Wednesday’s meeting, said the movement was bringing together growers from across India’s northern breadbasket region.

-“The protests have spread because these laws will impact the livelihood of farmers and Indian agriculture overall,” he told Reuters.
+“The protests have spread because these laws will impact the livelihood of farmers and Indian agriculture overall,”.

 The farmers say the reforms, which will allow big retailers to buy directly from growers, will mean the end of long-standing guaranteed prices for their crops and leave them vulnerable to the whims of big business.